Technigo/project-music-releases/README.md

 * When you click on an artist, it should link to the artist's external url in the data
 * Your page should be response, showing 4 albums per row on desktop, 2 per row on tablet, and 1 per row on mobile.

+## If I had more time
+I would have created playlists for differense genres and moods and a music game.

 You can see it here: https://brave-jones-f321b1.netlify.com/